geisonbiazus/blog/posts/algorithms-and-data-structures-series-dynamic-arrays.md

 var ints [5]int
 ```

 An array has a fixed size for its entire lifecycle.
 When it is created, the required memory to hold all of its values is allocated.
 The only operations supported by arrays are assigning to a position and reading from a position.
-These operations are referred as update and lookup.
+These operations are referred to as update and lookup.

 ```go
 ints[2] = 3 // update